Aptimex/QRSpool/README.md

 I've had good luck generating QR codes with this data format that are 30x30mm, printed with a 0.4mm nozzle.
 Smaller QR codes may be difficult to print with enough detail to be decoded reliably unless you switch to a 0.2mm nozzle.
 [Here's an example](https://printer.tools/qrcode2stl/#shareQR-eyJlcnJvckNvcnJlY3Rpb25MZXZlbCI6IkwiLCJ0ZXh0IjoiT1MxLjB8UExBIE1hdHRlfDFFODQ0MHxCYW1idXwxOTB8MjQwIiwiYmFzZSI6eyJ3aWR0aCI6MzAsImhlaWdodCI6MzAsImRlcHRoIjoxLCJjb3JuZXJSYWRpdXMiOjIsImhhc0JvcmRlciI6ZmFsc2UsImhhc1RleHQiOnRydWUsInRleHRNYXJnaW4iOjEuMiwidGV4dFNpemUiOjMsInRleHRNZXNzYWdlIjoiQmFtYnUgUExBXG5NYXR0ZSBHcmVlbiIsInRleHREZXB0aCI6MC40LCJoYXNLZXljaGFpbkF0dGFjaG1lbnQiOnRydWUsImtleWNoYWluUGxhY2VtZW50IjoidG9wIiwia2V5Y2hhaW5Ib2xlRGlhbWV0ZXIiOjV9LCJjb2RlIjp7ImRlcHRoIjowLjQsIm1hcmdpbiI6MS4yfX0=) of some good starting settings for generating your own QR codes.

 When printing, use the Arachne wall generation method for best results.

+### Attaching QR Codes to Spools
+I'm currently in the final testing stages for a custom-designed clip that provides multiple options for attaching printed QR codes to filament spools for use with this project.
+You can [follow me on Makerworld](https://makerworld.com/en/@Aptimex) if you want to be notified as soon as I release it.
+It will work with models generated using QR2STL that have a 5mm "keychain" hole.

 ### Bambu Printers Caveats
 Currently only the official filament profile names (Brand + Type, displayed in the Filament dropdown in Bambu Studio) are supported.
 Bambu uses static internal identifiers for each available profile that have to be mapped to the human-readable data supplied in a QR code.
 For example, you must specify `Bambu` as the Brand and `PLA Matte` as the Type in a QR code, with that exact spelling and case, in order for the server to identify the internal code (`GFA01`) assigned to that profile.
 The server combines the two fields (inserting a space in between them) and looks for a match in the `bambu-ams-codes.json` file to find the correct code to send to the printer.